fasulu/effect-for-beginners/README.md

 - install dependencies with your favorite package manager
 - use tsx / ts-node to run the file you want
+- use "npx ts-node src/example-program/1-basic-starting-point/gen.ts" to run the file you want

 ### `snippets` contains the snippets from the explanation part of the video